lliseil/flashbench/README.md

-# flashbench -- identify characteristics of flash media
+# flashbench: identify characteristics of flash media

 This is the tool used to identify the properties of
 SD cards and other flash memory media for the